syncfusion-content/asp.netwebforms-docs/aspnet/UploadBox/Getting-Started.md

 In a real-time scenario, some file extensions are restricted.
 You can allow files or restrict files by using the following properties, fileallow and filedeny enabled in the UploadBox.

-> Note: The SaveUrl and RemoveUrl are the same as above.
+N> The SaveUrl and RemoveUrl are the same as above.

 Add the following code example to the script section.